 What is Clustering Illusion?

 Clustering illusion refers to a cognitive bias in behavioral finance in which an investor observes patterns in what are actually random events.
-In other words, clustering illusion bias is the bias that arises from seeing a trend in random events that occur in clusters that are not actually random events.
+In other words, clustering illusion bias is the bias that arises from seeing a trend in random events that occur in clusters that are actually random events.

 The clustering illusion bias is often called the “hot hand fallacy” and is often the source of gambling fallacies.